Updated 2025-02-22

 Oracle

-Oracle allocates the VCN's IPv6 prefix.
+Oracle allocates the IPv6 prefix.

 BYOIP IPv6 prefix